 - wire cutter (HERE)

-For the tunnels along the top of my fence leading to the cat enclosure, I used cedar fence planks because they are a lot lighter than the pressure treated deck planks.
+For the tunnels along the top of my fence leading to the cat enclosure, I used cedar fence planks because they are a lot lighter than the pressure-treated deck planks.
 Those lighter tunnels along the top of our fence were attached with shelf brackets that I made myself out of wood but I’m sure you can buy them as well.
-Just make sure that they are weather proof.
+Just make sure that they are weatherproof.

 Deck planks are cheaper but a lot heavier.
 The extra weight is better for my floor tunnels since I didn’t want the kids to be able to pick the tunnels up and mess with them.
 The cheaper price tag was also a bonus.